tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/type.rst

 Index type.
 Known values are ‘plain’, ‘distributed’, ‘rt’ and ‘template’.
 Optional, default is ‘plain’ (plain local index).

-Sphinx supports several different types of indexes.
+Manticore supports several different types of indexes.
 Plain local indexes are stored and processed on the local machine.
 Distributed indexes involve not only local searching but querying remote ``searchd`` instances over the network as well (see `the section called “Distributed